-TuneECU is a totally FREE software for the reprogramming, diagnosis and testing of the Engine Control Unit (ECU) fitted to Electronic Fuel Injected Triumph, KTM, Aprilia & Benelli motorcycles.
+TuneECU is an Android software for the reprogramming, diagnosis and testing of the Engine Control Unit (ECU) fitted to Electronic Fuel Injected Triumph, KTM, Aprilia & Benelli motorcycles.

-Hardware lead available here (as recommended working on Tuneecu site)
+Hardware available here (as recommended working on Tuneecu site)

 If you own a Fiat, Alfa Romeo or Lancia vehicle and are looking for a diagnostic system which will cover various systems and not break the bank, look no further than MultiECUScan software (formerly called FiatECUScan).